AMEApp/TrillionShopifySDK/try-on/README.md

 Unfortunately, Shopify does not allow you to create pages using templates of unpublished themes.
 However, you can add a Try-on page template to the current theme by following section 1.a.
 Then create a page with a `trillion-tryon` template.
-After these steps, the Tryon page in the preview for the unpublished topic should work.
+After these steps, the Tryon page in the preview for the unpublished theme should work.

 ## Result